WDI-SEA/react-development-course-materials/03-Underlying Concepts/03-unidirectional-data-flow-lecture.md

 constructor(props) {
     super(props);
     this.state = {
-      // initialize the fruit list to the full list passed in props
+      // Initialize the fruit list to the full list passed in props.
       fruitsToDisplay: props.fruits,
-      // intialize the filter value to an empty string
+      // Initialize the filter value to an empty string.
       filterValue: ''
     }
   }